top of page

 Installing a Materials Test on First Street

 With your support, Confluence will become a lively and personal public artwork.
-The budget of $83,000 is partially supported by a $10,000 grant from the City of Reno and a $7,500 grant from Nevada Humanities.
 Costs include materials, typesetting, cutting, preparation of surfaces, transportation and lodging, artist and installation assistants’ fees, monitoring, documentation, and a printed catalogue.

 Supporters and critics, audiences and collaborators are essential partners in creating artworks.
 Please consider a donation if you are able.

 For a detailed prospectus, timetable, and budget, or just to reach out with questions and comments, please contact - firstname.lastname@example.org

 Landmark Graphix, Continental Graphix, Ograda Co.,

 Design on Edge, Nevada Humanities, City of Reno, Washoe County

 bottom of page